-To change the type of heating, first use the \triangleright Start/Stop button to interrupt the operation and then touch the "Type of heating" text field.
-The selection list is displayed.
-Touch the required type of heating.
-The corresponding default temperature appears on the display.
+To change the type of heating, first press the $\triangleright$ Start/ Stop button to interrupt the operation and then touch the $\Box$ field.
+The first type of heating appears with the corresponding default temperature.
+Use the rotary selector to change the type of heating.